 Partner, Cedar Bay Grilling Company

-Along with his strong business experience Mr. Park has held executive positions on various boards, including serving as the President of The Children's Bridge Foundation and as a Director of The Children's Bridge and Ottawa based International Adoption Agency.
+Along with his strong business experience Arnold has held executive positions on various boards, including serving as the President of The Children's Bridge Foundation and as a Director of The Children's Bridge and Ottawa based International Adoption Agency.
 He holds a M.B.A from the University of Windsor.

 Vice Chair, EPCOR Utilities Inc.

-An overview of the progress across Canada to improve the patient experience through the use of innovative health information technology solutions.
+An overview of the progress across Canada to improve the patient experience through the use of innovative digital health solutions.